bioinfostudio/cnv/markdowns/06_viz_on_igv.md

 <div id="igv-div"></div>

-This may seem a bit underwhelming, after all, wasn’t the increase of the region to a copy number of 4, i.e. we expect a doubling of reads in the tumour?
+This may seem a bit underwhelming, after all, wasn’t the increase of the region to a copy number of 6, i.e. we expect a doubling of reads in the tumour?
 To explain why we are only seeing such a small coverage increase, we need to turn to our good friend mathematics!

 Imagine we have two 30X genomes for the normal and tumour samples and the tumour is at 100% purity.
-If there is a copy number increase to 4 in the tumour from 2 in the normal, the duplicated segment should indeed have twice as many reads as the same segment in the normal genome.
+If there is a copy number increase to 6 in the tumour from 2 in the normal, the duplicated segment should indeed have thrice as many reads as the same segment in the normal genome.
 Now, lets imagine the tumour genome was only at a purity of 50% (i.e. it contains 50% normal cells and 50% tumour cells).
 Now, half of the duplicated "tumour genome" segment will be at a copy number of 2 and half will be at 4.
 What does this mean when we sequence them as a mixture?
 The resulting average copy number of the block will be
 \((0.5*2)+(0.5*4) = 3\).
-Now what if we only have 16% tumour cells in our "tumour genome"?
-This will be \((0.84*2)+(0.16*4) = 2.32\).
+Now what if we only have 15% tumour cells in our "tumour genome"?
+This will be \((0.85*2)+(0.15*4) = 2.30\).
 You can see how sequencing a low cellularity tumour at a low depth makes it much harder to infer copy number variations!

-Returning to our genomes at hand, when we previously looked at the cellularity estimate of this tumour we saw it was 20% from the small block we ran or 16% from the whole genome.
+Returning to our genomes at hand, when we previously looked at the cellularity estimate of this tumour we saw it was 15% from the small block we ran.
 Thus, the read depth increase of just 3-6X (about 10-20% more reads) in this segment is not surprising.
 A low cellularity tumour greatly reduces our power to infer copy number events as relatively small changes in depth can occur by chance in the genome and these can be mis-identified as copy number changes.
-As well as this, it reduces our power for other analyses since we must also remember that a tumour can itself contain multiple clones which have to share just 16% of reads.
+As well as this, it reduces our power for other analyses since we must also remember that a tumour can itself contain multiple clones which have to share just 15% of reads.

 It is possible to sequence through a low-cellularity sample when, for example, there is no way to take another sample (as is the case of most